Quay Quarter Tower

 Head of Development, Real Estate, AMP Capital

 Due to aging and inefficient mechanical services and leaking façade, the site underwent master planning in 2013 with options to redevelop this building with the agenda of adaptive reuse being key to its success.
-A key strategy arising from AMP Capital and the design team’s feasibility studies was the retention of 65% of the existing structure (existing columns, beams and slabs) and 95% of its original core.
+A key strategy arising from AMP Capital and the design team’s feasibility studies was the retention of 65% of the existing structure (existing columns, beams and slabs) and 98% of its original structural walls and core.

 To enable the twisting angular design by 3XN – a series of stacked ‘vertical villages’ designed around atria – floorplates were extended in different directions to create large open-plan spaces.
 The façade engineers in conjunction with the architects devised the facade shading strategy which folds and tapers following the sun as it moves from east to west minimising glare to support the twisting aesthetic while enhancing views towards the Opera House and the harbour.